 The department of biological sciences provides opportunities for graduate training at the doctoral (PhD) or master's (MS) level.
-Students earn a degree in biology with a concentration in either cell and molecular biology or ecology and evolution.
+Students earn a degree in biological studies with a concentration in either cell and molecular biology or ecology and evolution.
 Both program tracks involve a combination of course work, lab or field research and a defended thesis.
 Students begin their thesis research under the direction of a faculty member during the first year.
-All students are expected to publish their work in peer-reviewed scientific journals.
+All students are expected to present their work at scientific meetings and publish their work in peer-reviewed scientific journals.
 Students also have the opportunity to participate in teaching undergraduate courses.

 The PhD and MS programs are centered on primary research that coincides with faculty experience and expertise.
 Students will conduct their research in a university environment using state-of-the-art techniques and facilities.
 The current research emphases of the department are:

-- Cell and molecular biology (biophysics, neuroscience, cell signaling and physiology, developmental biology, molecular forensics and molecular evolution) is supported by major research facilities that include automated DNA sequencers, real-time PCR instruments, a DNA WAVE HPLC, a Hitachi transmission electron microscope and an Olympus Fluoview 1000 confocal microscope.
+• Cell and molecular biology (biophysics, neuroscience, cell signaling and physiology, developmental biology, aging, molecular forensics and molecular evolution) is supported by major research facilities that include automated DNA sequencers, real-time PCR instruments, a DNA WAVE HPLC, a Hitachi transmission electron microscope and an Olympus Fluoview 1000 confocal microscope.